Writing

 You shouldn’t be feeling your feelings, so let’s fix them!

 If I had less emotional intelligence, I might interpret his response as insensitive to my feelings, as if to say, “You shouldn’t be feeling your feelings, so let’s fix them!”
-In this frame-of-reference, when he tells me how to work through a challenge, I might interpret that
+In this frame of reference, when he tells me how to work through a challenge, I might interpret that

 1. he thinks I played a role in my problem,